 Turkey is one of the production centres that is taking the most advantage of the coronavirus epidemic, as it presents itself as an alternative production hub to the Chinese market.

 In January, the country’s fashion exports recorded an annual increase of 5.8% according to the latest data from the Istanbul Garment Exporters Association (Ihkib).
 In the first month of the year, Europe was Turkey’s primary customer.

-Germany, Spain, and the United Kingdom were the largest importers of Turkish fashion products during the period, recording an increase in exports of 4.7%, 8.7%, and 3.9%, respectively.
+Germany, Spain, and the United Kingdom were the largest importers of Turkish fashion products during the period and by buying from Turkey, Turkish textile industry experienced an increase in exports of 4.7%, 8.7%, and 3.9%, respectively.
 The Netherlands, France, USA, Denmark, Iraq, and Poland are also among the leading importers of Turkish textiles.

 In the meantime, Mustafa Gultepe, President of the Ihkib, said that the coronavirus would positively affect the Turkish industry since the major fashion operators moved their products into the country before the outbreak of the outbreak.
 Nevertheless, it also affects the decrease in the production of raw materials in China which has been hit by the coronavirus.

 The main advantages of the Turkish textile and clothing industry are: